mtnlark/promptkeep/docs/usage.md

 2. You'll be asked to add a title, description, and tags (the latter two are optional):
    ```
-   Enter a title for your prompt: Email Response Template
+   Enter a title for your prompt: Code Review Prompt
-   Enter a description (optional): Professional response for client emails
+   Enter a description (optional): Detailed code review analysis for pull requests
-   Enter tags separated by commas (optional): email, professional, client
+   Enter tags separated by commas (optional): coding, code review, debugging
    ```

 3. Your default text editor will open.
 Add the prompt content below the YAML front matter: